THUYimingLi/THUYimingLi.github.io/_pages/about.md

 ## Biography
 I received my Ph.D. degree with honors in Computer Science and Technology from [Tsinghua University](https://www.tsinghua.edu.cn/en/) in 2023, advised by Professor [Yong Jiang](https://www.sigs.tsinghua.edu.cn/jy/main.htm) and Professor [Shu-Tao Xia](https://www.sigs.tsinghua.edu.cn/xst/main.htm).
 Before that, I received my B.S. degree with honors in Mathematics and Applied Mathematics from [Ningbo University](https://www.nbu.edu.cn/en/) in 2018, advised by Professor [Lifeng Xi](http://math.nbu.edu.cn/info/1046/1098.htm).

-**My research mainly focuses on Trustworthy ML**, especially backdoor attacks and defenses, data privacy, and copyright protection in deep learning.
+**My research mainly focuses on Trustworthy AI**, especially backdoor attacks and defenses, data privacy, and copyright protection in deep learning.
 My long-term goal is to **make DL-based algorithms more robust and secure during their full life-cycle**.
 Recently, I focus more on **Trustworthy Large Foundation Models** (*e.g.*, GPT-4).
 I always **chase for simple yet effective methods** with deep insights and theoretical supports.

 ## Annocement
 I am always looking for highly self-motivated students and interns to join exciting research projects on Trustworthy AI in our group.
-Drop me an email if you are interested.
+Drop me an email if you are interested!

 ## News